intel/intel-xai-tools/docs/design/index.md

 ```

-The set are steps to inject an explainable resource are shown in the sequence diagram below:
+The set of steps to inject an explainable resource are shown in the sequence diagram below:

 ```{mermaid}